cactoes/league_client_interface/README.md

 ## Interface functions
 ### Hooking
-"hooking" Onto the function aka initialse the interface <br />
+"hooking" Onto the function aka initialise the interface **make sure to only call once per interface** <br />
 - params
   - `data` All the credentials
 - returns boolean